Hiroki Sakai: Hannover 96

 It was announced on 13 June 2012 that Hannover 96 agreed to sign Sakai from Kashiwa Reysol.
-It was later confirmed with Sakai signing a four–year contract with the club, keeping him until 2016.
+It was later confirmed with he signed a four–year contract with the club, keeping him until 2016.
 The transfer reportedly cost 1 million euro (100 million yen).

 However, at the start of the 2012–13 season, Sakai missed several matches, due to international commitment with Japan and his own injury concerns.
 It wasn't until on 31 August 2012 when he made his Hannover 96 debut in the Qualification Round Second Leg of the UEFA League Europa League and set up one of the goals, in a 5–1 win over Śląsk Wrocław.
-He then made his league debut on 23 September 2012, where he came on as a substitute from 16 minutes to the end of the game, in a 3–1 loss against 1899 Hoffenheim.
-However, Sakai's first team opportunities with Hannover 96 became limited and was on the substitute bench as a result.
+Sakai then made his league debut on 23 September 2012, where he came on as a substitute from 16 minutes to the end of the game, in a 3–1 loss against 1899 Hoffenheim.
+However, his first team opportunities with the club became limited and was on the substitute bench as a result.
 As the season progressed, Sakai began to receive more playing time for the last four matches.
 In his first season at Hannover 96, Sakai made 17 appearances in all competitions for the side.

 Ahead of the 2013–14 season, Sakai was expected to compete in the right–back position with Steve Cherundolo once again.
 After Cherundolo injured his knee at the start of the season, he began to play in number of matches since the start of the season, playing in the right–back position.
 Sakai then scored his first goal for the club, in a 3–2 loss against Werder Bremen on 3 November 2013.
 In a follow–up match against local rivals’ Eintracht Braunschweig on 8 November 2013, he started and played the whole game to keep a clean sheet, in a 0–0 draw.
 However, Sakai soon lost his first team place around early–2014 and was placed on the substitute bench for several matches.
 He later returned to the starting lineup on 1 March 2014, in a 1–1 draw against FC Augsburg and regained his first team place for the rest of the season.
-Although he was sidelined on several occasions during the season, Sakai went on to make 28 appearances and scoring once in all competitions.
+However, Sakai missed the remaining two league matches of the 2013–14 season when he suffered a knee injury, having previously suffered a same injury earlier in April.
+In his second season at Hannover 96, Sakai went on to make 28 appearances and scoring once in all competitions.